NEZNAMY/TAB/.github/wiki/feature_guide_global_playerlist.md

       - server1
       - server2
 ```
-contains 2 groups, each of them consisting of 2 servers.
-Server group name can be anything (in our case they're called "lobbies" and "group2").
+Contains 2 groups, each of them consisting of 2 servers.
+Server group name can be anything (in our case, they're called "lobbies" and "group2").
 Under group name, list the actual server names defined in config.yml of bungeecord.

 With this setup, "lobby1" and "lobby2" will share playerlist, as well as "server1" with "server2".
 All unlisted servers are automatically put into a hidden default group and share playerlist.
 This means that all other servers except these 4 will share playerlist.

-To make all servers share playerlist, simply clear server groups and set
+To make all servers share the playerlist, simply clear server groups and set
 ```
   server-groups: {}
 ```

 ## Configuring isolated servers
-If you want servers which are isolated (no one will see these players and they will not see anyone on other servers), simply create a new group and only put that 1 server there.
+If you want servers which are isolated (no one will see these players, and they will not see anyone on other servers),
+create a new group and only put that 1 server there.
 For example:
 ```
 global-playerlist:
   server-groups: